MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 ## Use Teams mobile to share a file with a Dynamics 365 Guides user on HoloLens

-### Share a OneDrive file
+### Share a OneDrive for Business file

+> [!NOTE]
+> Dynamics 365 Guides does not support sharing from a shared SharePoint site.

 1. In the call controls, select the **More info** button […].

     ![Screenshot of Call controls with More info button highlighted.](media/calling-file-sharing-mobile-call-controls.JPG "SharePhoto")

-2. Select **Insert file**, and then select whether to insert the file from OneDrive or from a Teams team or channel.
+2. Select **Insert file**, and then select whether to insert the file from OneDrive for Business or from a Teams team or channel.
 You can insert an image, still gif, video, or .pdf file.

-    The file is uploaded to OneDrive and appears as a new window in the Dynamics 365 Guides user’s environment.
-The Dynamics 365 Guides user can save the file to their OneDrive by selecting the **OneDrive** button in the upper-right corner of the window.
-The OneDrive file is then saved to a folder called "HoloLens Received Files."
+    The file is uploaded to OneDrive for Business and appears as a new window in the Dynamics 365 Guides user’s environment.
+The Dynamics 365 Guides user can save the file to their OneDrive for Business folder by selecting the **OneDrive** button in the upper-right corner of the window.
+The file is then saved to a folder called "HoloLens Received Files."
 A link to the file is available in the Teams chat after the call ends.

 ### Share a photo from your phone